MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 To use additional features, select the **More info** […] button.
 For example, select **Blur my background** if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
 When you're on a group call or meeting with a Dynamics 365 Guides user, the **More** […] button will also provide the option to record the call.

 ## Receive a call in Teams mobile from a Dynamics 365 Guides user

+> [!NOTE]
+> At this time, you can't call a Dynamics 365 Guides from Teams mobile.
+You must initiate the call from Dynamics 365 Guides.

 Use the call controls at the bottom of the screen in Teams mobile.
 The following table describes the call controls buttons.